Cyber Attacks & Recovery

 We are building a new client support portal where clients will be able to register all their primary and secondary contacts.
 This will allow for better communication in any event.
 Having a database of all client mobile contacts would have saved us ALL a lot of time, money, and stress!

-We will contact all clients with details of how to access and maintain these details as soon as it is ready.
+We will contact all clients with details of how to access and maintain these details via the support portal as soon as it is ready.

 Where are we now with Cyanweb Solutions?

-I am now working full time for the Forrest family at their Minderoo Foundation as a support web developer and communications team member.
-So at the moment I am working 2 jobs to pay off the debts incurred by the attack, with myself being directly available to Cyanweb customers after hours and weekends only.
+I personally have had to take another job to pay of the damage caused, and I am now working full time for the Forrest family at their Minderoo Foundation as a support web developer and communications team member.

-We are primarily taking on high impact projects where we can be of the most help, including project cosulting, re-branding, re-developments, and digital marketing projects.
+As a general rule, Cyanweb are only taking on high impact projects where we can be of the most help, including project cosulting, re-branding, re-developments, and digital marketing projects.

 We are also working close with others in the industry, bringing in talent on a per project basis as needed, and referring work where appropriate.
-While we have slowed down a bit, Cyanweb Solutions is still very much in business and we are still here to help.
+While we have slowed down quite a bit, Cyanweb Solutions is still in business and as always, we are here to help.